Grande Torino: The championship of war 1944

-1945: After the war, football returns
+After World War II

 After the end of the Second World War Italy was found in rubble and broken in two.
 The fierce fighting along the Gothic Line of winter 1944 had severely undermined, if not destroyed, the lines of communication from the Apennine Mountains, making it very difficult to travel between the Po Valley and the Italian Peninsula.

 Under these conditions, the Federation decided to restart the championship of football with a one-off formula.
 For the first time since 1929, the tournament was not played in a single round.

 In the North of the country was organised a Championship of Northern Italy (officially the Divisione Nazionale) which was placed in continuity with the pre-war Serie A, there being open to all club that would have been entitled to participate in the top flight of the suppressed 1943–44 season.
 In southern Italy the situation was even more complex, since there were insufficient clubs in the top flight.
 The solution was found by organising a mixed tournament between the teams of Serie A and those of Serie B.

 At the conclusion of the two groups, the top four teams in each league would qualify to the final round which would determine the winner of the championship, with a structure that remembered that of championships prior to 1926, with the only difference that in those tournaments only two teams qualified.
 Because of this complex mechanism, the 1945–46 championship, while appearing regularly in the record books, is not assimilated to those of Serie A and does not appear in the statistics.

-On 14 October 1945 the championship began with the Scudetto on the shirts of Torino.
+On 14 October 1945, the championship began with the Scudetto on the shirts of Torino.
 Ferruccio Novo gave the team the final arrangement with the arrival of goalkeeper Valerio Bacigalupo from Savona, the defender Aldo Ballarin from Triestina, from which he had already "fished" Giuseppe Grezar, the return of Virgilio Maroso from Alessandria, central midfielder Mario Rigamonti from Brescia, and winger Eusebio Castigliano and forward Pietro Ferraris both from Spezia.